AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

 Assuming that the disk is already uploaded and defined in Azure (see [Azure Virtual Machines planning and implementation for SAP on Linux][planning-guide]), do the tasks described in the next few sections.

 #### Create a virtual machine
-To create a deployment by using a private OS disk through the Azure portal preview, use the SAP template published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github].
+To create a deployment by using a private OS disk through the Azure Portal, use the SAP template published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github].
 You also can manually create a virtual machine, by using PowerShell.

 * [**Two-tier configuration (only one virtual machine) template** (sap-2-tier-user-disk)][sap-templates-2-tier-os-disk]

   To create a two-tier system by using only one virtual machine, use this template.

-In the Azure portal preview, enter the following parameters for the template:
+In the Azure Portal, enter the following parameters for the template:

 1. **Basics**:
   * **Subscription**: The subscription to use to deploy the template.